MikaelTornwall/analytica/documentation/architecture.md

 ## Structural deficiencies

+__Input validation__
-Some of the input validation messages could be more specific and specified for a specific input field.
+- Some of the input validation messages could be more specific and specified for a specific input field.
+- Validation is done only on the user interface level

+__User interface__
+- Dashboard class could be divided into several smaller classes that are responsible for the individual UI components
+- Input validation could be done in one static class
+- Rendering logic for more than 16 events in EventList could be done more properly by pagination (or page scroll)
+  - Pagination could be done on the database layer

+__AnalyticsService class__
+- Additional class could be created to be responsible for creation of regression models